noinarisak/okta-terraform-demo/README.md

 ## Pre Req

 * Okta Tenant - Free Development tenant [here](https://developer.okta.com/).
-* Terraform - Install docs [here](https://learn.hashicorp.com/tutorials/terraform/install-cli) and introduction [here](https://www.terraform.io/intro/index.html).
+* Terraform (v1.1.x+) - Install docs [here](https://learn.hashicorp.com/tutorials/terraform/install-cli) and introduction [here](https://www.terraform.io/intro/index.html).

 ## Quick Start

-*NOTE*: This walk-through was developed on version Terraform v0.14, any other version of Terraform and your mileage will vary :wink:.
+*NOTE*: This walk-through was developed on version Terraform v1.1.x, any other version of Terraform and your mileage will vary but should base on HashiCorp :wink:.
 There is a wonder tool, [tfenv](https://github.com/tfutils/tfenv), to manage multiple version on you mac if happen to manage different versions of Terraform.

 ### Tools